 - For this pie bar I was able to pop the frozen pumpkin creme pie out of its tin, and place it in a glass dish.
 I put it into the refrigerator until ready to use.

-- I also have a white pie dish but it’s a little too deep for the pie to be placed directly inside.
-Instead, I laid a thin cloth in the bottom of the pan to pad the space.
-Then the pie tin fit snugly on top of the cloth, inside the ceramic pie pan.
+- I have a white pie dish that’s a little too deep for the pie to be placed directly inside.
+Instead, I laid a thin cloth in the bottom of the pie dish to add height.
+Then the pie sat on top of the cloth, inside the ceramic pie pan.

 - In case you don’t have extra pie dishes, you can wrap the pie tin with a ring of greenery to soften the display.